 In Master Receive mode, the first byte transmitted contains the slave address of the transmitting device (7 bits) and the R/W bit.
 In this case, the R/W bit will be logic '1'.
 Thus, the first byte transmitted is a 7-bit slave address followed by a '1' to indicate a receive bit.
-Serial data is received via SDA while SCL outputs the serial clock.
-Serial data is received 8 bits at a time.
-After each byte is received, an Acknowledge bit is transmitted.
+Serial data is received via SDA, while SCL outputs the serial clock.
+Serial data is received, an Acknowledge bit is transmitted.
 Start and Stop conditions indicate the beginning and end of transmission.

-The baud rate generator used for the SPI mode operation is used to set the SCL clock frequency for either 100 kHz, 400 kHz or 1 MHz I2C operation.
+The Baud Rate Generator used for the SPI mode operation is used to set the SCL clock frequency for either 100 kHz, 400 kHz or 1 MHz I2C operation.
 See Section 10.4.7 "Baud Rate Generator" for more detail.

 A typical transmit sequence would go as follows: